 Concerns about mercury poisoning’s danger affecting the central nervous system have given rise to UV-curable Inkjet Systems’ alternative, mostly in the food industry.
 Besides, UV-curable systems using mercury lamps consume more energy.

 Alternative LED and nano water-based inks reduce energy consumption and corresponding costs, thus support sustainability efforts.

 Hybrid printing will be the key contributing factor in sustainability as it enables more work to be done in a shorter time.
 Hybrid systems deliver cost-effectiveness too.

-The most frequently used methods emphasize the advantages of hybrid approaches over individual methods.
-We conclude that they can help decision-makers handle information such as stakeholders’ preferences, interconnected or contradictory criteria, and uncertain environments.
-This work’s main contribution is identifying hybrid approaches as improvements for decision-making related to sustainability issues while also promoting the future application of the systems.
+The most frequently used industrial printing methods emphasize the advantages of hybrid approaches over individual methods.
+Hybrid systems can help industrial printers handle dynamic variables such as stakeholder preferences, interconnected or contradictory criteria, and uncertain environments.
+The hybrid approach improves decision-making related to sustainability issues while also promoting the printing systems’ future application.

 Read More: The Advantages of Flexo-Inkjet Hybrid Printing Systems | Case Study: Colordyne-Kao Collins Hybrid Partnership

 Direct to Object digital printing of SKU (A stock-keeping unit scannable barcode)

 Consumer safety and increasing government regulations have created new opportunities in direct-to-object digital printing, which reduces the reliance on label production and material waste.